 Raw Wool ... that is, wool as it is shorn from the sheep, is called Greasy Wool because it has such a high content of Wool Grease, from which Lanolin is refined.

-The WeatherWool Fabric Production Process begins with the extremely careful selection of the highest-quality American Merino and Merino-Variant Greasy (Raw) Wool, purchased directly from Family Ranchers with whom WeatherWool personally interacts.
+The first step in the WeatherWool Fabric Production Process in which WeatherWool is actively involved is the acquisition, based on careful evaluation of test results of the highest-quality American Merino and Merino-Variant Greasy (Raw) Wool, purchased from Family Ranchers with whom WeatherWool personally interacts.
 WeatherWool relies on the aid of Advisors Mike Corn and Bob Padula in this process, which is intermediated by Roswell Wool of New Mexico, of which Mike Corn is a partner.

-I will include more info on this page eventually, but I have added it here very quickly, more or less on-the-fly, because I realized I mentioned Greasy Wool in various places on this website and should really be able to link to a page with thorough info.
+I will include more info on this page eventually, but I have added it here very quickly, more or less on-the-fly, because I realized I mentioned Greasy Wool in various places on this website and should really be able to link to a page with more info.